Trump's cabinet: The people around the president

-As Gen Mattis retired in 2013, the law that bans military officers from serving as defence chief for seven years after leaving active duty will have to be waived.
+As Gen Mattis retired in 2013, the law that bans military officers from serving as defence chief for seven years after leaving active duty was waived.

 John Kelly - Department of Homeland Security Secretary

-The president-elect is expected to nominate the retired Marine General to oversee Homeland Security, which is responsible for a number of security issues ranging from immigration and cyber hacking to airport security and natural disaster management.
+The president nominated the retired Marine General to oversee Homeland Security, which is responsible for a number of security issues ranging from immigration and cyber hacking to airport security and natural disaster management.

-The former four star general, whose military career spans four decades, resigned in January after leaving his post as the head of the military's Southern Command, which oversees military activities in Latin America and the Caribbean.
+The former four-star general, whose military career spans four decades, resigned in January 2017 after leaving his post as the head of the military's Southern Command, which oversees military activities in Latin America and the Caribbean.

 Mr Kelly is the highest-ranking military officer to lose a child in the wars in Iraq and Afghanistan.